modyo/modyo-docs/docs/en/platform/content/public-api-reference.md

 The main operations on fields are:

-- [gt],[lt]=greater/less than, applicable in integers and dates
+- [gt],[lt]=greater/less than, applicable in integers and dates.
-- [in]=allows you to include several values that input an OR type query
+- [in]=allows you to include several values that input an OR type query.
 - [all]=allows you to include several values, which input an AND type query, only works in multiple fields and text.
-- [nin]=allows you to include several values, which input a NOT IN query
+- [nin]=allows you to include several values, which input a NOT IN query.
+- [search] = allows text searches within all attributes of the locations of an entry.
 - [geohash]=allows searches using a lat-long geohash in base 32, for more information consult https://www.movable-type.co.uk/scripts/geohash.html.

 Example: